SavPhill/minimal-astro-portfolio/src/content/posts/enterprise-web-strategy-chiang-mai.md

 In the world of modern web engineering and search, the reality is the exact opposite.

-Chiang Mai is home to the world-renowned Chiang Mai SEO Conference, an annual gathering where the absolute top tier of global search practitioners, SaaS founders, and algorithm researchers meet to dissect search updates.
+Chiang Mai is home to the world-renowned [Chiang Mai SEO Conference](https://chiangmaiseoconference.com/) ,an annual gathering where the absolute top tier of global search practitioners, SaaS founders, and algorithm researchers meet to dissect search updates.
 The founders of multi-million dollar search tools, vector database pioneers, and engineers who spend their lives reverse-engineering how LLMs parse knowledge graphs call this city home.

 ```text
 +-----------------------------------------------------------------------------------+